S.D. Taylor Limited

 S.D.
 Taylor Ltd (“SDT”), trading as Loans at Home, is one of the UK’s leading providers of home credit.
-It has a turnover of approximately £42m, employs over 300 people and operates a network of more than 900 agencies operated by self-employed agents.
-The business operates from one head office in Leeds and 68 other offices throughout England, Wales and Scotland.
+It has a turnover of approximately £65m, employs over 300 people and operates a network of circa 900 agencies operated by self-employed agents.
+The business operates from one head office in Leeds, a customer centre in Hanley and 63 other offices throughout England, Wales and Scotland.
 SDT is a subsidiary within a Group of companies.
 The parent company of the Group is Non-Standard Finance Plc.

 As a financial services provider, the business has a relatively straightforward supply chain compared with those of other sectors.
 The majority of products and services are sourced from suppliers based in the UK.
 Our supply chain includes but is not limited to:

 - Domestic services (i.e.) cleaning

 The Board and management consider the risk of modern slavery in the business and within its supply chain to be low.

 SDT is opposed to slavery and human trafficking in its direct operations and in the indirect operations of its supply chain.
 As such, SDT will not knowingly support or do business with any organisation involved in slavery or human trafficking.